Meriem1551/printf/README.md

 - You don’t have to handle the length modifiers

 <h4>4.
 Nothing in fine print is ever good news</h4>
+<p>Use a local buffer of 1024 chars in order to call write as little as possible.</p>

-Use a local buffer of 1024 chars in order to call write as little as possible.
+- Use a local buffer of 1024 chars in order to call write as little as possible.

 <h4>5.
 My weakness is wearing too much leopard print </h4>
 Handle the following custom conversion specifier: